developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### DHCP Configuration - Send Client Identifier State (Option 61)

-This Managed Configuration allows an Administrator using an EMM to configure whether the DHCP Client on a Zebra Android device will send a *Client Identifier* to the DHCP Server using *DHCP Option 61* when requesting an IP Address.
+This Managed Configuration allows an Administrator using an EMM to configure whether the DHCP Client on a Zebra Android device sends a *Client Identifier* to the DHCP Server using *DHCP Option 61* when requesting an IP Address.

 Depending on the value chosen, one or more additional Managed Configurations MAY also be required to provide additional information: